KDE/digikam-doc/asset_management/organize_find.rst

     The digiKam Metadata Editor Modify XMP Properties

-The real work begins here as we will apply tags, captions and a rating to every photograph.
+The real work begins here as we will apply **Tags**, **Captions** and a **Rating** to every photograph.
 Of course, all images requiring the same attribute can be treated as a selection in one action.
 Lets start with rating or ranking.
 It's best to start with ranking because for further work you can concentrate on the good shots.

 .. _rating_ranking: